Do you have questions about drafting a will?

 Intestate is the legal term that means someone died without a will.

 The State of Tennessee has intestacy laws to designate where a person’s assets would go if they die without a will.
+Essentially, the state would decide who inherits the deceased’s assets.

 Can I Designate in My Will Who I Want to be the Guardian of My Minor Children?